mtnalonso/pinkpython-bot/README.md

 #### Single Channel Mode

-To use only over a specific channel use the option -c or --channel *Shell* channel is **recommended** for test/first run as no credentials are required (if using Rasa).
+To use only over a specific channel use the option -c or --channel.
+*Shell* channel is **recommended** for test/first run as no credentials are required (if using Rasa).

     $ cd pinkpython
-    $ python3 pinkpython.py -c telegram
+    $ python3 pinkpython.py -c shell

 ## Test